-National Cleaning Week is the fourth Sunday in March.
+National Cleaning Week begins on the fourth Sunday in March.
 In 2023 it falls on March 26th.

-It is a week-long event to reflect on how and why cleaning is important.
-Cleanliness has been on our minds more than usual during the global pandemic.
-We realize that cleaning is not just a “chore” but contributes to the body’s complete wellness, including a healthy mind and soul.
+It is a week-long event of activities to reflect on how and why cleaning is important.
+Cleanliness has been on our minds more than usual since the global pandemic.
+We realize that cleaning is not just a “chore” but contributes to mental well-being, including a healthy mind and soul.

 ISSA Celebrates National Cleaning Week.

-ISSA (International Sanitary Supply Association) hosts a series of events throughout National Cleaning Week which runs until April 1st, 2023.
+In 2023 ISSA (The International Sanitary Supply Association) celebrates its 100th anniversary.
+This Worldwide Cleaning Industry Association hosts a series of events throughout National Cleaning Week which runs until April 1st, 2023.
 ISSA celebrates National Cleaning Week by supporting the cleaning industry and acknowledging the work that cleaning professionals do.
 They do this through:

 - Advocacy – Promoting Industry-Specific Legislation.

 - Education – Training and learning about the latest cleaning technology advances through ISSA Membership.
-At the time of writing, ISSA had a 25% discount off membership using Promo code: NVW2022.
+At the time of writing, ISSA had a 25% discount off membership using Promo code: NCW2023.

 - Philanthropy – Encouraging Donations to ISSA Charities such as Cleaning for a Reason.